-7. Emergency Action Plan (EAP)
+8. Emergency Action Plan (EAP)

 Every league should have in place an Emergency Action Plan, which describes what to do in case of the following events.
+The plan should be reviewed annually and communicated to the league.

-- Injury requiring medical attention - Injury requiring Emergency Medical Services - Fire - Natural disaster, violence or terrorism requiring emergency evacuation of the facility
+- Injury requiring medical attention. - Injury requiring Emergency Medical Services. - Fire. - Natural disaster, violence or terrorism requiring emergency evacuation of the facility.